SMART Goals for Technology Project Managers

 Using SMART project requirements can improve technology projects by:

-• Clearly defining the work requirements to the team members.
-Each project team member must have specific knowledge of what is required and when it is needed.)
+• Clearly defining what the team must deliver and when it is needed.